gorillamoe/www.gorilla.moe/src/routes/(now)/now.md

 I am currently working on a new setup with i3, Polybar and Rofi.

-Back in the days I used i3wm with dmenu and a custom statusbar and was quite happy with it, but then I switched to regualar Gnome, MacOS and now Pop!\_OS.
+Back in the days I used i3wm with dmenu and a custom statusbar and was quite happy with it, but then I switched to regular Gnome, MacOS and now Pop!\_OS.

 I am quite happy with Pop!\_OS, its launcher, it's speed and simplicity, but I'm always eager to improve and I see a lot of potential in going back i3wm.